 Find a Company

 There are more than a thousand companies that offer various types of insurance products, so finding the right one can be a bit overwhelming.
 Let us help.
 Look through our Tips for Choosing a Company page to help you understand the ins and outs.
-You may want to consider going with one of the hundred-plus companies that helps support the LIFE Foundation, all of whom share our commitment to ensure you have the knowledge you need to make informed insurance-buying decisions.question What's next?
+You may want to consider going with one of the hundred-plus companies that help support the nonprofit Life Happens, and that share our commitment to ensure you have the knowledge you need to make informed insurance-buying decisions.question What's next?
 Find an agent.
 Click here to use our Agent Locator to find an insurance professional near you.